redpandaventures/lunar/CONTRIBUTING.md

 # How to contribute

-Community made patches, localisations, bug reports and contributions are always welcome and are encouraged to ensure the continued development of Apollo.
+Community made patches, localisations, bug reports and contributions are always welcome and are encouraged to ensure the continued development of Lunar.

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.